nluziaf/GrogBot-Rewrite/README.md

 ## Before Contributing
 - It has to be slash commands.
 No prefixed commands.
 - If possible, make it contain 1 file.
 Because this will be hosted.
-- Please PLEASE don't share the code, this is Closed Source.
+- Fork before Contributing, this is Required since we (The Devs) will review it and merge it.

 ## Discord
-Look at bot-dev-updates channel in staff category to check any POGress.
+For Developers : Look at bot-dev-updates channel in staff category to check any POGress.